-A student who wishes to appeal this repeat policy and take a course for the third time should direct a petition in writing to the manager of academic coaching and support at tjohnson@sxu.edu, who will forward the petition to the chairperson of the department of the repeated course.
+A student who wishes to appeal this repeat policy and take a course for the third time should direct a petition in writing to the Assistant Director of Records and Registration Services at registrar@sxu.edu, who will forward the petition to the chairperson of the department of the repeated course.
 In the written appeal, the student needs to include the reasons why the student was not successful on their first two attempts and also what specific actions the student will take to be successful in this final attempt.
 The department chairperson makes the final decision.
 This decision will be communicated to the student via their SXU email.